NanoComp/meep/doc/docs/Python_User_Interface.md

 + `cmplx`: `boolean`; if `True`, return complex-valued data otherwise return real-valued data (default).

-+ `arr`: optional field to pass a pre-allocated NumPy array of the correct size, which will be overwritten with the field/material data instead of allocating a new array.
++ `arr`: optional parameter to pass a pre-allocated NumPy array of the correct size and type (either `numpy.float32` or `numpy.float64` depending on the [floating-point precision of the fields and materials](Build_From_Source.md#floating-point-precision-of-the-fields-and-materials-arrays)) which will be overwritten with the field/material data instead of allocating a new array.
 Normally, this will be the array returned from a previous call to `get_array` for a similar slice, allowing one to re-use `arr` (e.g., when